Whole Wheat Cinnamon Rolls with Fresh Milled Flour

 • After the dough has rested, sprinkle the salt and the instant yeast on top of the dough.
 Attach the dough hook and begin to knead the salt and yeast into the dough.
 Knead for about 5-10 minutes until you have a nice, smooth ball.

 • Pour the dough out onto a clean work surface and use a rolling pin to flatten it into a large rectangle, about 16×20".
-Spread the 1/4 cup softened butter evenly over the dough leaving a half-inch on the longer sides of the dough untouched.
+Spread the softened butter evenly over the dough leaving a half-inch on the longer sides of the dough untouched.

 • Pour the cinnamon sugar mixture onto the dough and spread it out on top of the butter, also avoiding the half inch edge on the longer sides.
 Lightly press the sugar mixture into the dough with a rolling pin.

 • Starting with one of the long edges, roll the dough up jelly-roll style into a tight log.
 Cut off the oddly shapen ends if needed (you can still bake these in the loaf pan).
-Score the dough every 1.5 inches or so to make sure you cut them into even portions.
-You will have 13 rolls, plus the ends.
+Score the dough every 1.5-2 inches or so to make sure you cut them into even portions.
+You will have 12 rolls, plus the ends.
 Depending on the size of the ends, you may want to roll the pieces together.

 • Line a 9×13" baking dish and a loaf pan with parchment paper.